India surpasses Brazil to take second spot in total coronavirus cases

-More than 71,000 people in India have died from covid-19, the disease caused by the novel coronavirus, making it the worst-affected nation in Asia.
+More than 71,000 people in India have died of covid-19, the disease caused by the novel coronavirus, making it the worst-affected nation in Asia.

 Unlike the United States and Brazil, where the number of new cases have eased in recent weeks, India’s outbreak shows no sign of peaking.
 Since early August, India has been reporting the highest daily increases in cases in the world.